I was staggered this week. It was just unbelievable. Is underpinning even required?

 But the fact that 25 underpins were recommended including in areas where there was no fill, no real movement, possibly not even any recent damage indicates that the underpinning assessment was premature and pretty much unfounded.

 Underpinning Design Drawings

-The real alarm bells sounded for me when I realised that the 25 underpin design drawings were written into the first and only engineer’s investigation report.
+The real alarm bells sounded for me when I realised that the recommendation for 25 underpins was written into the engineer’s first and only investigation report.

 How’s that for going from zero to one hundred?

-All this under the cover of an engineering report that was not even signed by a RPEQ engineer.
+All this is under the cover of an engineering report that was not even signed by an RPEQ engineer.